 Ford 7.3 Diesel Intake Upgrade Summary

-The 7.3 Powerstroke is known for it’s superior reliability, however, by today’s standards it certainly isn’t known for its power.
-Bolt-on mods like intakes are great ways to extract more power and efficiency from the 7.3 Powerstroke.
 We believe intake mods should be towards the top of the list if you’re looking to mod your truck and bring it a bit closer to the performance of the diesels being produced today.
 They offer considerable benefits like 8-15 horsepower gains, quicker spool and response, lower EGT’s, and better fuel economy.
-All of that for only about $140-400 depending on which intake system you opt for.
+All of that for only about $200-400 depending on which intake system you opt for.
 Intakes are also easy to install, so it’s tough to find any downsides.

 What intake do you have on your 7.3 Powerstroke?
 Which are you considering?